windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 * Fractional values for clicks/s parameter are supported.
 For example, 0.5 clicks/s equals to 1 click every 2 seconds.

-* Random clicking has been implemented.
-Just click the "Batch folder" button and see remarks in the *.bat files reside there in order how to use command line arguments and to enable random clicking.
+* Random clicking has been implemented in version 3.

 * This is free, open source application without ads, viruses, trojans, malware, etc. forever.